CUBIIT/Ads-Manager/README.md

 ```

 # Implementation
+### Update 1.4.8
+In this update library automatically update the ADMob app ID in manifest by fetching values from remote.
+> **Note: Adding Admob app id in manifest is must, otherwise your app may be crash.**
 ### Menifest
 Add your AdMob app ID to your app's AndroidManifest.xml file by adding a <meta-data> tag with **android:name="com.google.android.gms.ads.APPLICATION_ID"**
 >  For android:value, insert your own AdMob app ID in quotes.